kism/archivepodcast/README.md

 ## TODO

-Reload the non-live rss on SIGHUP
+* ~~Reload the non-live rss on SIGHUP~~
+* Do url path validation on the json fields that affect the url?